-The occasional Netflix binge can become a fun way for you and your family to bond.
-Together you can catch up on the latest Dr. Who or The Walking Dead series that you may have missed during the weeks you packed up your TV.
+The occasional Netflix binge is a fun way for you and your family to bond.
+Together, you can catch up on the latest series that you may have missed while you were moving.

-On the other hand, if you watch alone for hours on end simply because nothing else interests you, you could have depression.
+If you watch Netflix alone for hours simply because nothing else interests you, however, you could have depression.

 You Can’t Leave Facebook Alone

-In fact, studies show that individuals who participate in “surveillance usage” and compare their lives to others often suffer from feelings of depression.
+If you feel the urge to check social media constantly, however, take that urge as an indication of depression.
+Studies show that individuals who participate in “surveillance usage” and compare their lives to others often suffer from depression.

 Ways to Cope with Relocation Depression